Looking for a quick, high-quality solution for your small volume (200 PCS )plastic needs?

 Low Volume Injection Molding : What Is It?

-Low volume injection molding has a number of advantages over traditional high volume injection molding.
+Low volume injection molding has a number of vital advantages over traditional high volume injection molding.
 First, it is much more flexible, allowing for shorter runs of highly customized parts.
 Second, it is perfect for prototyping new designs.
 Third, low volume injection molding generally requires less upfront investment than high volume injection molding.

 Depending on the manufacturing method, low-volume injection molded products can be production-quality parts in smaller quantities, usually less than 1,000 unique pieces.